wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/4-troubleshoot-direct-routing-issues.md

 Microsoft Phone System Direct Routing connects on-premises telephony systems to Microsoft Teams.
-In this unit you will learn how to troubleshoot some of the common issues with direct routing.
+In this unit, you will learn how to troubleshoot some of the common issues with direct routing.

 When troubleshooting direct routing issues, first check: